How to buy Thermo Fisher Scientific (TMO) shares in Australia

 Thermo Fisher Scientific Inc (TMO) is a leading diagnostics & research business with stocks listed in the US.
-It opened the day at US$479.52 after a previous close of US$480.41.
-During the day the price has varied from a low of USD478.89 to a high of USD488.825.
-The latest price was USD484.21 (25 minute delay).
+It opened the day at US$490.88 after a previous close of US$495.76.
+During the day the price has varied from a low of USD489.6 to a high of USD499.2.
+The latest price was USD496.13 (25 minute delay).
 Thermo Fisher Scientific is listed on the NYSE.
 All prices are listed in US Dollars.

 How to buy shares in Thermo Fisher Scientific

 - Search for Thermo Fisher Scientific.
 Find the share by name or ticker symbol: TMO.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$495.76, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Thermo Fisher Scientific, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Thermo Fisher Scientific.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?